 Our links.
-We are involved with the local community, both with volunteers helping out at school and the children reaching out to members of the local community by delivering gifts, taking part in local events and inviting our Friends from the Village for board games and bingo and our weekly Stay and Play sessions for babies and children of pre-school age.
+We are involved with the local community, both with volunteers helping out at school and the children reaching out to members of the local community by delivering gifts, taking part in local events and inviting our Friends from the Village for board games and bingo.
+Our weekly Stay and Play sessions for babies and children of pre-school age are on hold at the as we do not have a leader at the moment.

 Our School Council.
 The council meet and discuss items decided upon by their classmates or requested by staff.
-Issues are discussed, debated and voted on.
+Issues are discussed, debated and voted on using SMART School Council resources.
 The council has a small budget to finance projects agreed upon.